roberts/apparel/README.md

 # Smart Apparel

-This is the rough draft for the database structure of a smart apparel company with custom domains & web app.
+Web App for smart apparel company with custom domains for RFID chips.